Connecticut Land Company

-The Connecticut Company or Connecticut Land Company (e.-1795) was a post-colonial land speculation company formed in the late eighteenth century to survey and encourage settlement in the eastern parts of the newly chartered Connecticut Western Reserve of the former "Ohio Country" and a prized-part of the Northwest Territory)—a post-American Revolutionary period region, that was part of the lands-claims settlement adjudicated by the new United States government regarding the contentious conflicting claims by various Eastern Seaboard states on lands west of the gaps of the Allegheny draining into the Allegheny, Monongahela, and Ohio Rivers.
+The Connecticut Company or Connecticut Land Company (est. 1795) was a post-colonial land speculation company formed in the late eighteenth century to survey and encourage settlement in the eastern parts of the newly chartered Connecticut Western Reserve of the former "Ohio Country" and a prized-part of the Northwest Territory)—a post-American Revolutionary period region, that was part of the lands-claims settlement adjudicated by the new United States government regarding the contentious conflicting claims by various Eastern Seaboard states on lands west of the gaps of the Allegheny draining into the Allegheny, Monongahela, and Ohio Rivers.
 Under the arrangement, all the states gave up their land claims west of the Alleghenies to the Federal government save for parts parceled out to each claimant state.
 Western Pennsylvania was Pennsylvania's part, and the Connecticut Western Reserve was the part apportioned to Connecticut's claim.
 The specific Connecticut Western Reserve lands were the northeastern part of the greater Mississippi drainage basin lands just west of those defined as part of Pennsylvania's claims settlement (Western Pennsylvania).

 The Western Reserve is located in Northeast Ohio with its hub being Cleveland.
-In 1795, the Connecticut Land Company bought three million acres (12,000 km²) of the Western Reserve.
+In 1795, the Connecticut Land Company bought three million acres (12,000 km2) of the Western Reserve.
 Settlers used the guidelines of the Land Ordinance of 1785, which demanded the owners survey the land before settlement.
 In 1796, the company began surveys and sales on property east of Cuyahoga.

 The original proprietors, 57 of the wealthiest and most prominent men in Connecticut, included Oliver Phelps, the largest subscriber and chief manager of the project.
 In 1796, one of the largest shareholders, Moses Cleaveland, planned a settlement on the banks of the Cuyahoga River with Seth Pease.
 This planned settlement would become the city of Cleveland.

 The Deeds for the land were executed as follows:

-Company Introduction
+Background

-The Connecticut Land Company was a company set up by a group of private investors in 1795 with the aim of making a profit from land sales.
+The Connecticut Land Company was set up by a group of private investors in 1795 with the aim of making a profit from land sales.
 Towards that end, the company bought a large portion of the eastern part of the Western Connecticut Reserves.
-However, poor company management and political uncertainty led to weak land sales, slow economic development, and ultimately company failure in 1809.
-Despite its short existence, the Connecticut Land Company was instrumental in the development of the region and left a lasting impact on the landscape.
-One of the most important legacies of the Connecticut Land Company was the establishment of the settlement of Cleveland.

-Key Company Figures
+That year, the company paid the state of Connecticut $1.2 million for three million acres of its Western Reserve lands.
+The $1.2 million raised by the state was used to fund public education.
+This allowed Connecticut to expand its public school system and improve its educational facilities.
+With regards to the land purchased by the company, it was divided into 1.2 million shares.
+On September 5, 1795, the company adopted articles of association, and each purchasing group was given a proportional share of the land commensurate with the amount of capital invested.